x/Game-Development-in-Javascript-Tutorial/README.md

 while(true){};
 ```

 The browser will be told "in five seconds run this function that says world", and in five seconds the browser will put that function call into a queue that the event loop is constantly checking.
-But imediately after we say "hello" we've started a `while(true)` loop that will never end and thus never let the current bit of code finish.
+But immediately after we say "hello" we've started a `while(true)` loop that will never end and thus never let the current bit of code finish.
 Until this code finishes running, the event loop will never check the queue and our ```console.log("world")``` will never run.

 # The Canvas